bpkrumme/bpkrumme.github.io/_posts/2025-09-23-ansible-plus-terraform.markdown

     ```

+5. Should you want to update the configuration, simply modify the confiuration and run `terraform apply` again.

+6. In the event you want to completely remove the infrastructure, you can run `terraform destroy` to delete all of the objects which were created previously.

 ### Terraform Documentation and Resources

 I understand that my examples here may not be 100% complete, and I don't want you fumbling through your first attempts at running a Terraform project.
 Here are some resources to help.